French Press Iced Coffee: An Overview

 Step 1: Add The Coffee Beans

-Grind 1/2 cup of beans until the grinds become tiny enough to be filtered by the French press.
+Grind 1/2 cup of beans.
 A coarse, even grind is recommended for French press coffee.
+This is best achieved with a burr grinder.
 Put the coffee into the bottom of your French press.

 Step 2: Add Your Water

-Your water to coffee ratio is 2:1; gently pour twice as much water as you have coffee into your press.
-If you have 20 grams of coffee, you should begin with 40 grams of water.
+Your water to coffee ratio is 1:12 by weight; gently pour twice as much water as you have coffee into your press.
+If you have 20 grams of coffee, you should begin with 240 grams of water.

 Step 4: Squeeze The Plunger

-Plunge the plunger downward; this separates the brewed coffee from the grounds.
+Slowly push the plunger downward; this separates the brewed coffee from the grounds.
+Allow the coffee to settle for about 30 seconds to a minute.

 Step 5: Pour Your Coffee Into A Glass